Hey everyone. It’s Natalia here, one of HEAL's Holistic Nutritionists.

 I know that it can seem like there’s so much to pay attention to, but what it ultimately comes down to is getting the majority of your nutrition from real, whole foods, whether for you that includes animal products or not.
 Trust that your body will guide you towards a diet in which you thrive, and just know that if you haven’t been eating a very whole foods diet to date, it may take a little longer for you to learn to recognize the cues.

 When it comes to plant-based eating I have a lot more tips to share, so much so that I have a whole webinar dedicated to it.
-If you’d like to learn more, join me this coming Thursday, January 17 @ 7:30pm ET for a webinar with Goodness Me on How to Go Plant-Based (With Delicious Recipe Ideas).
+If you’d like to learn more, join me this coming Wednesday, September 4th at 5:30pm PT/8:30pm ET for a webinar How to Go Plant-Based (With Delicious Recipe Ideas).
 You’ll learn how to eat plant-based and get quick n’ easy recipe ideas so that you feel energized, and have less inflammation and bloating.

 We’ll be covering: